leftfield-geospatial/homonim/docs/case_studies/aerial_mosaic.rst

 Correction
 ----------

 A `MODIS NBAR <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD43A4>`_ image was chosen for the reference.
-The spatial resolution of the image is low (500 m), but it satisfies the recommendations discussed in the :ref:`background <reference_image>`, and so makes a reasonable choice.
-Availability of images from other satellites was limited for the source capture dates.
+The spatial resolution of the image is low (500 m), but it satisfies the recommendations discussed in the :ref:`background <reference_image>` and so makes a reasonable choice.

 The source aerial mosaic is overlaid on the MODIS reference in the figure below.
 Seamlines between images, "hot spots", and other variations resulting from atmospheric and BRDF effects are clearly visible.